 As well as a wealth of attractions, Australia is a hub of things to explore and try.
 From surfing on Manly beach to horse riding across the outback.
 There is always something to do both in the cities and outside in the beautiful countryside and coasts.

 When is the best time of year to visit Australia?

-Being in the southern hemisphere, the seasons in Australia are opposite to those of Europe and North America with winter in June to August and summer in December to February.
+Being in the southern hemisphere, the seasons in Australia are opposite to those of Europe and North America with winter from June to August and summer from December to February.